-In addition to using the Customize and Add to Cart feature to customize a LCD module with different cables and connectors, you can use the Kit Configurator on our website to order kits for CFA632-xxx-KS (RS232 serial default interface) and CFA632-xxx-KU (USB default interface) kits that include accessories.
+In addition to using the Customize and Add to Cart feature to customize an LCD module with different cables and connectors on a website order, you can use the Kit Configurator to order kits for CFA632-xxx-KS ("full swing" RS232 serial default interface) and CFA632-xxx-KU (USB default interface) that include accessories.
 Below is an explanation of kit part numbers.

-1 [type]

-DB - Optional PC CDROM mounting bracket, single bay.
-Mounting dimensions are 5.25" (W) x 1" (H).

-2 [overlay]
+DB 632 - XX XXX - K x X 0 0 0 4 6 6

-An overlay for the front of bracket with a display window of clear thick hard-coated polycarbonate Lexan®.
-Choice of four overlays are:

-AL - Silver Aluminum

-BG - Beige Plastic

-BK - Black Plastic
+0 [type] DB - Optional PC CDROM mounting bracket, single bay, 5.25" wide.
+0 [family] 632 - Part of 632 family 6 [overlay] An overlay for the front of bracket with a display window of clear thick hard-coated polycarbonate Lexan [®] .
+Choice of four overlays are: AL - Silver Aluminum BG - Beige Plastic BK - Black Plastic 4 [variant] Choice of two colors (variants): YDI - Yellow-green characters on dark (near-black) background YFH - Dark (near-black) characters on yellow-green background 6 [default interface] Two choices: S - "full swing" RS232 serial U - USB 6 [additional parts in kit] x = One or more cables.

-(3) [variant]

-Choice of three colors (variants):

-YDI - Yellow-green characters on dark (near-black) background

-YFH - Dark (near-black) characters on yellow-green background

-4 [interface]

-Two choices:

-S - RS232

-U - USB

-[additional parts in kit]

-- One or more cables.

-Bracket with black overlay:
+Here is a photo of a CFA632 bracket with black overlay: